 Seek out shelters and fosters that can tell you about the dog’s personality and any special needs.
 This will ensure they are a good match for your family.

 Very few breeders specialize in the Labrottie.
 You will find them advertised.
 But care should be taken in proceeding with private adoptions as the origin and health of the puppy may be misrepresented.

 In most cases, a reputable shelter or rescue is your best choice for sourcing a Labrottie puppy or adult.

 The early weeks and months of a Labrottie’s life require an investment of time and energy.

-These large, energetic dogs need to be taught good manners and obedience and provided with a lifestyle where they feel secure and have lots of outings and activities.
+These large, energetic dogs need to be taught good manners and obedience.
+You should provide them with a lifestyle where they feel secure and have lots of outings and activities.

 Formal socialization and training classes are a good idea to make sure you stay on track.

 The Labrottie is a large dog without many breed-specific needs or requirements.